quorak/posthog-migration-tools/README.md

 Why pull directly from ClickHouse?
 Mainly, it removes the requirement to have a working installation of PostHog down to just needing to have ClickHouse responsive.
 It will also help with performance.

+NOTE: this script will add a $lib = posthog-python property, overriding anything else that was already there.